nikhiljohn10/CoreData-MacOS/README.md

 CoreData -> AppDelegate -> Create Persistent Container (by Default) with ViewContext // Select coredata checked when creating new project

-ManagedObjectConext(from AppDelegate) -> DataModel Class via init( ) method
+ManagedObjectConext(from AppDelegate) -> Model Class via init( ) method  -> EnvironmentObject -> ContentView

 ```
-DataModel Class:
+Model Class:
             properties:
                         context         // ManagedObject Context
                         students        // Data fetched from CoreData
                         name            // textfield property
             methods:
                         getStudents     // Fetch all students if 'name' string is empty, else fetch names containing string in 'name' property
                         addStudent      //  Add a new Student Object in CoreData using string in 'name' property
                         deleteStudent   // Delete specific student from list
                         deleteStudents  // Delete all students if 'name' string is empty, else delete names containing string in 'name' property
                         resetTextField  // Reset value of the property 'name'
                         save            // Save the context to CoreData
 ```

-DataModel(ManagedObjectConext) is passed to views as Environment Object inside Content View.

 ### How to start a core data project in SwiftUI using Xcode 11.4